robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

        No Operation

 The same is true for Template exection.
-In the below example, the template execution stops after the failure comparing 'Something' and 'Different'
+In the below example, the template execution stops after the failure comparing 'Something' and 'Different'.

 .. sourcecode:: robotframework